jacobbubu/lev/README.md

 # CLI OPTIONS

 ```
+Usage: lev /path/to/db (Relative paths allowed e.g. ./db)
-If no options are supplied then a REPL is provided to either the path or port specified
+If no options are supplied then a REPL is provided

 Options:
   -c                  Creates a database
-  --del, -d           Remove an entity
+  --del, -d           [key] Remove the entity associated with the supplied key
-  --get, -g           Get an record based on the key
+  --get, -g           [key] Get an entity based on the key
   --put --value, -p   Put a value into the database
                       e.g $ lev /path/to/db --put key --value val
                       Or $ lev /path/to/db -p key val
-  --port              For connecting to a remote multilevel instance.
+  --port              [number] For connecting to a remote multilevel instance.
                       Use as a single option for a REPL
   --keys, -k          Only return keys
-  --limit, -l         The number of entities to return
+  --limit, -l         [number] The number of entities to return
-  --start, -s         The starting key for a read
+  --start, -s         [key] The starting key for a read
-  --end, -e           The end key
+  --end, -e           [key] The end key
+  --host, -h          [ipaddress] The address of the multilevel server.
+Defaults to 127.0.0.1
+  --cd                [path/to/sublevel] Specify a sublevel
+                      N.B.
+Cannot be used to create new sublevels on multiserver
 ```

 For connecting to a [multilevel][1] enabled instance, specify the `port` parameter:

-`lev --port 1337 --keys ...`
+`lev --port 1337 --host 127.0.0.1 --keys ...`

 ## REPL
 Start the REPL by providing only a path or host and port